Interested in becoming a Carriage House doula?

 Find answers to our most commonly asked questions here!

 What are the Carriage House Foundation Doula trainings?

 For birth doulas, our Foundation Birth Doula Training approach is meant to be a combination of self-led learning, hands-on training, and continuing education to be completed over two years with a lifetime birth doula certification from Carriage House Birth.

-Completion of prerequisite learning will allow all students attending the in-person three-day training with the same baseline information.
+Completion of prerequisite learning will allow all students attending the in-person three-day training or 5 week online with the same baseline information.
 Core topics taught in class will reinforce the materials from the prerequisites and give students a deep understanding of basic childbirth education concepts, labor support models, immediate postpartum support, and the fundamentals of self-started independent doula businesses and marketing.

 Continuing Education and Workshops, both virtual and in-person, fosters the student's community and deepens knowledge in areas of birth support each student feels drawn toward.
 Our virtual workshops are available to anyone, anywhere!

 Yes, we welcome anyone interested in providing support to birthing people in their communities.
 We have trained experienced doulas looking to enrich or expand their existing work, new doulas just entering the field, and those not seeking to become a doula but looking to enhance their kindred service or practice.
 People under 20 years of age will be admitted on a case-by-case basis.

 Do I need to be a birth doula already to enroll in the postpartum training?